pepstock-org/Charba-Wiki/docs/intl/NumberFormat.md

 // with a locale and
 // default options
 NumberFormat nfGerman = new NumberFormat(german);
-// crates number format options
+// creates number format options
 NumberFormatOptions options = new NumberFormatOptions();
 // creates a number format
 // with a locale and